Nanjing

 - Day 02

 Spend the morning at the Memorial Hall of the Nanjing Massacre, with a quieter entry slot booked and the rest of the day kept light to follow.
 A simple lunch follows away from the memorial grounds.
 The afternoon walks the Presidential Palace in chronological order, Taiping at the front, Sun in the middle, Chiang at the back, with the lake garden at the rear as the day's softening close.
-As evening settles, a guided six-stop Qinhuai Eight Delicacies tasting unfolds at the pace of a slow walk.
+As dusk falls, a chartered painted boat from Panchi Wharf carries the evening down the Qinhuai canal, dinner waiting on a quiet riverside terrace after.

 - Memorial Hall of the Nanjing Massacre